DiDi: 2021–present: initial public offering and regulatory scrutiny

 On 10 June 2021, DiDi filed to go public on the New York Stock Exchange hoping to raise $10 billion, making it the second largest Chinese share offering in the US since Alibaba.
 On 16 June, it was reported that the State Administration for Market Regulation (SAMR) launched an investigation into DiDi around pricing and competitive practices.
 On 30 June the company went public on the NYSE under the stock ticker "DIDI", raising $4.4 billion on a valuation of close to $70 billion US dollars.
+It did so against Chinese government guidance.
+The Cyberspace Administration of China (CAC) had sought to persuade DiDi to postpone its IPO filing in order to allow time for a more thorough cybersecurity review.

-However, on July 4th, 2021, the Cyberspace Administration of China ordered app stores to remove DiDi, citing violations around the company's collection and usage of personal information.
+On 4 July 2021, the CAC ordered app stores to remove DiDi, citing violations around the company's collection and usage of personal information.
+According to Chinese regulators, the company had delivered sensitive data to the United States Securities and Exchange Commission.
+The CAC cited the National Security Law, the 2017 Cybersecurity Law, and Measures on Cybersecurity Review as the basis for its approach.

+The cybersecurity investigation of DiDi coincided with nationalistic public sentiment against the company.
+Chinese netizens frequently asserted that the company had turned over sensitive data to United States authorities during the IPO and described the company as a "traitor" and "walking dog" of the United States.

 Chinese authorities ordered all app stores in China to remove 25 apps owned and operated by DiDi, including Didi Chuxing Enterprise Edition, Uber China, and D-Chat.
-Chinese regulators also fined DiDi, along with other Chinese tech firms such as Alibaba and Tencent, for alleged violations of the country's Anti-Monopoly Law.
-The fines were for 500,000 yuan ($77,174)—the maximum amount for such violations.
+Chinese regulators also fined DiDi, along with other Chinese tech firms such as Alibaba and Tencent, for alleged violations of the Anti-Monopoly Law.
+The fines were for 500,000 yuan ($77,174) per violation —the maximum amount for such violations.